matthijsbrouwer/arduino_api/README.md

 - BUTTON1 to pin 11 (Digital In)
 - SENSOR1 to pin 0 (Analog In)

-In this test setup, the leds and button from an Arduino Shield are used for LED1, LED2 and BUTTON1, and the SENSOR1 signal is simulated by using a potentiometer as a voltage divider.
+The [api software](arduino/api/api.ino), based on this setup, has to be uploaded to the Arduino Board.

-The [api software](arduino/api/api.ino) has to be uploaded to the Arduino Board.
+Adjusting the software to support other or more components should not be too difficult, but will probably very project specific.

-This software listens to the serial port for incoming request from the Python application, processes received instructions, reports changes in status of the button, handles measurements with the sensor, updates the internal clock and manages (if enabled) the processing of the automatic program.
+The uploaded software lets the Arduino listen to the serial port for incoming request from the Python application, processes received instructions, reports changes in status of the button, handles measurements with the sensor, updates the internal clock and manages (if enabled) the processing of the automatic program.

 <img src="../master/images/scheme.jpeg?raw=true">